diogo-rossi/dataparsers/src/dataparsers/__init__.md

 Two important additional keyword arguments can be passed to the `arg()` function to specify "argument groups":
 `group_title` and `mutually_exclusive_group_id`.

+Note:
+    In v2.1, the introduction of 2 new keyword arguments for the `arg()` function (`group` and `mutually_exclusive_group`) made it easier to specify groups and mutually exclusive groups at the class scope.
+See "Argument groups using `ClassVar`".

 #### Conceptual grouping

 The `group_title` defines the title (or the ID) of the argument group in which the argument may be included.
 The titled